-If you’re considering a new Ford car, SUV or pickup truck, it makes sense to learn about its warranty.
-The standard Ford factory warranty covers your new vehicle for 3 years or 36,000 miles, whichever comes first.
+If you’re considering a new Ford car, SUV, or pickup truck, it makes sense to learn about its warranty.
+Ford's standard factory warranty covers your new vehicle for 3 years or 36,000 miles, whichever comes first.
 Though that’s similar to what other car brands offer, there are some that offer longer standard warranties.
-In fact, in our study of new car warranties, we ranked the Ford factory warranty 29 out of 35 brands surveyed.

 In this article:

 - How Good Is Ford’s Optional Extended Warranty?